labscript-suite/prawn_digital_output/README.md

 Supports Indefinite Waits and Full Stops (Indicated by inputting 0 reps)

+Serial notification of any interruptions mid-sequence after 'abt' command (Currently does not work for interuptions in the middle of the last pulse)

 # Installing the .uf2 file
 Before plugging in usb, hold down the bootsel button, which should pop-up a window to drag/drop the .uf2 file into, and when that .uf2 file is added, the window should disappear.

 # Serial Communication
-Most of the functionality for this serial was developed in Carter Turnbaugh's code.
+The basis of the functionality for this serial was developed in Carter Turnbaugh's code.

 add - Used to add a digital output pulse, first asks for 16-bit output word in hexadecimal, then asks for the number of repetitions in decimal.
 If the number of reps is given as zero, then the command will ask for either 0 for a full stop or 1 for an indefinite wait.

 adm - Same functionality as add, but allows for multiple repeated pulses to be added (with wait times between each pulse equivalent to how long each pulse is).

 run - Used to start waiting for the hardware trigger to begin the programmed sequence of digital outputs.

+abt - Exit the run sequence

 dmp - Print the current sequence of programmed outputs.